 Some places will have more traffic, fewer jobs, a higher cost of living, and different things to do for fun.

 For us, we had some expected as well as oddball musts: We wanted a two-story home with a basement (Florida, remember?!).
 Because I have ulcerative colitis and my husband has Celiac’s, we wanted a town that respected food intolerances; we love eating out every week.
-I also needed a GI office nearby.
+I also needed a strong GI office nearby.

-Plus, we wanted a city with a diverse population.
+Plus, we desired a city with a diverse population.
 We found all of this in Asheville, along with endless things to do.
 This sounds cheesy, but we just knew in our hearts that Asheville, NC felt right for us.

 Is Everyone A Hippie?
 Who Lives In Asheville?

 I mean, if you aren’t at Trader Joe’s battling the crowds on a Friday night, you probably voted for Trump and hate polar bears.
 I’m kidding.
-Whole Foods and The Fresh Market are right there too on Merrimon Ave.
+Whole Foods and The Fresh Market are right there, too, on Merrimon Ave.

 Plus, we have the University of North Carolina Asheville–a liberal arts college–responsible for about 3,600 young adults.
+We early voted on this beautiful campus in 2020.
+And yes, North Carolina has early voting.
+Woot; woot!

 Are The Locals Friendly?